 A unique visit

-In our opinion, the bunker is incredibly interesting.
+In our opinion, the bunker is unmissable, and totally fascinating.
 Nevertheless, if you do not want to see the shelter, then we do not believe the fortress is worth paying to visit, even though the views are splendid.

 Gellért Hill has several paths that lead to the Citadella by which you can walk up.
 One of the lanes starts at Elizabeth Bridge and another at Szent Gellert Square.